 Your request will be handled under different regulations depending on the kind of information you ask for, for example the:

-- Data Protection Act (DPA) - if you ask for information an organisation holds about you
+- General Data Protection Regulations (GDPR) or equivalent UK legislation - if you ask for information an organisation holds about you

 Do you have to provide the information requested?